General Education

 CATEGORY S: Science & Technology - 10 Credits

-• At least four credits must be in natural or physical sciences.
+• Four of the 10 credits must be in natural or physical sciences

 Natural Science (Sn):